-An element of the Company's governance policy and practice is for the Directors to meet informally on a regular basis to review strategic issues in more depth.
-Such an event is planned for 2019 to cover issues such as policy development (including a review of lending policy), sustainable lending growth, advertising and marketing, governance (including succession planning) and to ensure that the organisation adapts as appropriate to changing economic times.
+An element of the Company's governance policy and practice is for the Directors to meet specifically to review strategic issues in more depth.
+Such an event occurred in April 2019 and covered issues such as policy development (including a review of lending policy), sustainable lending growth, advertising and marketing, governance (including succession planning) and ensuring that the organisation adapts as appropriate to changing economic times.
+A further review meeting is to be planned during 2020.

 The Company pursues a strategy of growing the loan portfolio in a careful and sustainable manner, and managing the level of deposits accordingly to achieve this objective.
-The formal strategic plan will continue to be reviewed annually by the Board and progress monitored on a monthly basis.
+The formal strategic plan will continue to be reviewed annually by the Board and progress is monitored by management on a monthly basis.